intelagense/rwxrob/log/2021/02/14/README.md

+## Sunday, February 14, 2021, 8:34:01AM EST <1613309641>

+Sometimes I fucking hate how verbose JSON is.
+I get that it makes things flexible, but my God is it wasteful (but so much better than XML).

 ## Sunday, February 14, 2021, 6:49:33AM EST <1613303373>

 It occurred to me that there is no strict limitation requiring root